API Status Get API Key

 }

-If you do not need to handle specific error types, you can rely entirely on the MutationError interface:
+If you don't need to handle specific error types, you can rely entirely on the MutationError interface:

 mutation CreatePost {